 |On this page you will find: (click to jump to section)|

 |Life In Jail||Send Money to Inmate|

 |Family Resources||Victim Resources|

-The thought of going to jail is a scary and stressfull thought, not only for whoever gets arrested, but also that person’s friends and family.
-The purpose of this guide is to give information that you’ll need to make helping a friend or family member get out of jail less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever gets arrested, but also that person’s friends and family.
+The purpose of this guide is to give information that you’ll need to make helping a friend or family member get out of jail less stressful.
 If you have questions, please feel free to ask them, and also any comments or tips that might be a benefit to others would be much appreciated.